settings icon

 Answer

-When discussing the doctrine of the Trinity, we are immediately confronted with the fact that it is a doctrine clouded in mystery.
+When discussing the Trinity, we are immediately confronted with the fact that it is a doctrine clouded in mystery.
 As finite, created beings, we will never be able to fully comprehend the doctrine of the Trinity; it is simply beyond our ability to fully comprehend.
 All human analogies used to explain the Trinity break down at some level.
-The point in saying this is to raise the level of humility in trying to explain these things.
+So, we need humility as we try to explain these things.
 We should not attempt to go further than the Scriptures warrant.
 Every heresy concerning the Trinity has arisen out of an attempt to explain the inexplicable.

 1. There is one and only one true and living God.